The Ultimate In Birding Tours

 • Watching the extraordinary Ocellated Turkey at close quarters at Tikal

-• The near-endemic Green-breasted Mountaingem and Red-throated Parakeet in the Honduran mountains
+• The near-endemic Green-breasted Mountaingem and 'Red-throated' Parakeet in the Honduran mountains

-• A good chance for the sought-after Great Swallow-tailed Swift
+• A good chance for the sought-after Great Swallow-tailed Swift and with luck Lovely Cotinga

 • Seeing the Honduras-endemic and highly-desired Honduran Emerald in the vanishing dry woodlands